Shanawazuddin/Bike-Sales-Dashboard/README.md

+# Excel Sales Data Analysis Dashboard
-# Bike-Sales-Dashboard
+# Project Overview
-Bike Sales Dashboard providing insights into customer demographics and purchasing patterns.
-Analyze age, income, commute distance, and regional data to optimize marketing and inventory strategies in the bike industry.
-Perfect for data-driven decision-making and customer segmentation.
+This project involves analyzing sales data to uncover insights related to customer demographics, purchase patterns, and overall sales performance.
+The project was done using Microsoft Excel, with a focus on cleaning data, applying formulas for analysis, and visualizing insights through a dynamic dashboard.
+Files in the Repository
+1. Excel Project Dataset.xlsx: The raw dataset file that contains the unprocessed sales and customer data.
+2. Excel Project Dashboard.xlsx: The processed and analyzed data presented in the form of an interactive Excel dashboard.